Skip to main content

 3. Review medical and social history

-A LifeGift Family Care Specialist will complete paperwork with your next-of-kin, including a questionnaire about your medical and social history to help ensure the safety of donated organs.
+A LifeGift Family Engagement Specialist will complete paperwork with your next-of-kin, including a questionnaire about your medical and social history to help ensure the safety of donated organs.

 4. Matching organs to potential recipients